 - Examples of areas that municipalities may regulate in relation to PDVs include:

 - age of fleet

 - and standard of fleet

 - The Passenger Transportation Board has sole authority with respect to the supply and operating area for PDVs.
 Municipalities may not:

 - Refuse to issue a business licence to operate a PDV for the sole reason that the person holds a business licence issued by another municipality

 - Prohibit PDVs from operating in the municipality

 - Regulate the number of PDVs that may be operated

-- Any existing municipal bylaw that prohibits PDVs from operating in a municipality, including bylaws that would refuse a business licence because the person already holds a licence to operate the vehicle issued by another municipality, will have no effect once the ride-hailing framework comes into effect in September 2019.
+- prohibited PDVs from operating in a municipality, including bylaws that refused a business licence because the person already held a licence to operate a vehicle issued by another municipality, are no longer in effect

 - One set of business licence requirements for taxi fleets and a different set of requirements for ride-hailing